menu

 Demographics

-The percentage of adults in Ironton - Pilot Knob who are college-educated is close to the national average for all communities of 21.84%: 19.21% of the adults in Ironton - Pilot Knob have a bachelor's degree or advanced degree.
+The education level of Ironton - Pilot Knob citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.21% of adults 25 and older in Ironton - Pilot Knob have a college degree.

 The per capita income in Ironton - Pilot Knob in 2022 was $24,050, which is lower middle income relative to Missouri, and low income relative to the rest of the US.
 This equates to an annual income of $96,200 for a family of four.
 However, Ironton - Pilot Knob contains both very wealthy and poor people as well.